henrythemes/jekyll-bootstrap-theme/Metagenomics/1511/tutorials/connectToUppmax.md

 module avail
 ```

-Now, youâ€™ll see the bioinformatics tools installed on Milou that are categorized by the type of main tasks they perform.
+Now, you wi€™ll see the bioinformatics tools installed on Milou that are categorized by the type of main tasks they perform.

 <!---
 ```bash